wpengine/hwptoolkit/examples/next/custom-sitemap-vanilla-wpgraphql/README.md

 ## Overview

 This example demonstrates how to generate a custom sitemap in a headless WordPress application using the Next.js framework.
 The example app fetches data from WordPress using Apollo Client and WPGraphQL.
-This example is using only existing WPGraphQL endpoints, without extending it.
+This example is using only the existing WPGraphQL endpoints, without extending it.

 The example includes a wp-env setup, which will allow you to build and start this example quickly.
 With this wp-env setup, you don't need to have a separate WordPress instance or demo data to inspect the example.